 - Ensure the ‘Internet Protocol (TCP/IP) is checked and selected.
 Next, click on the ‘Properties’ button.

-- Now click the OK button to return to the ‘Local Area Connection Properties’ window.
+- Click OK to return to the ‘Local Area Connection Properties’ window.

 - When finished, click ‘OK’ to exit Network Properties, and click ‘Yes’ to reboot if prompted.